 - 1 Is It Normal for Dogs to Whine After Being Spayed?

-- 2 How Do I Comfort My Dog After Being Spayed?
+- 2 How to Comfort a Dog After Spaying

 - 3 How Does a Dog Act After Being Spayed?